magneticio/vamp.io/content/documentation/tutorials/add-canary-releases-to-ci-pipeline.md

 ### Requirements
 * A running version of Vamp 0.9.x (this tutorial has been tested on the Vamp 0.9.2 hello world setup)
-* Access to the Docker hub
+* Access to a Docker container repository, like for example the Docker hub
-* You might run into issues if your firewall is set to block connections in the ranges 31000-32000 (required by Mesos) or 40000-45000 (required by Vamp)
+* A Continuous Integration application (like Jenkins, Travis, CircleCI, Wercker etc.) that can send JSON requests to a REST API.

 ## Deploy a service
 Vamp deployments are initiated and managed using the `/deployments` API endpoint.
-To deploy a service, we just need to `POST` a valid [blueprint resource](/documentation/api/v0.9.2/api-blueprints/#blueprint-resource).
+To deploy a service, your CI tool just needs to POST a valid [blueprint resource](/documentation/api/v0.9.2/api-blueprints/#blueprint-resource) with a reference to the Docker container you want to deploy, and the port on which you want to expose your container to the outside world (typically using an edge load-balancer or DNS to connect to our external Vamp gateway which is an HAProxy based reverse-proxy).

 Use the below API request to initiate a new deployment named my_sava.